zeek/zeek-docs/doc/scripts/policy/frameworks/telemetry/prometheus.zeek.rst

 ===========================================

-In a cluster configuration, open the port number for metrics from the cluster node configuration for exporting data t Prometheus.
+In a cluster configuration, open the port number for metrics from the cluster node configuration for exporting data to Prometheus.

 For customization or disabling, redef the involved Telemetry options